jshmrtn/gettext_printf/README.md

 Providing a [gettext](https://hex.pm/packages/gettext) printf interpolator.

+This provides a message format close to the [C Format String](https://www.gnu.org/software/gettext/manual/gettext.html#c_002dformat) specification for gettext.

 ## Installation

 The package can be installed by adding `gettext_printf` to your list of dependencies in `mix.exs`: